Work for Penumbra

 Who are we?

 Penumbra is one of Scotland’s leading mental health charities, providing a wide range of community based, recovery focussed mental health services.
 We’re proud pioneers in the peer movement, with 20% of our colleagues employed in peer support roles.
 Our creative and forward thinking approach to mental health recovery has earned us the reputation as a key influencer in public campaigning, policy and practice, and a highly respected provider of high quality and innovative mental health recovery services.
 Everything that we do is informed by lived experience.
+Read more about a career in peer support in our Penumbra Guide to Peer Work.

 Putting lived and living experience of mental ill health at the heart of what we do has made Penumbra an inspiring and hopeful place to work